Photo credit: Steve Harper

 The Power and Strength of Diversity & Inclusion

-This event offers a unique opportunity to:
+This event was a unique opportunity to:

 -